mskcc/smile-request-filter/README.md

-# CMO Sample Validator & MetaDB Request Filter
+# CMO Sample Validator & SMILE Request Filter

-The CMO sample validator and MetaDB request filter is a microservice for the MetaDB which subscribes to messages published by the LIMSRest service when a request is marked for delivery.
+The CMO sample validator and SMILE request filter is a microservice for the SMILE which subscribes to messages published by the LIMSRest service when a request is marked for delivery.

 Messages received will undergo some validation steps to ensure that the request JSON delivered is complete.
 If a request is a CMO request (based on the JSON field `cmoRequest`) then it will undergo additional validation to ensure that all fields required for generating a CMO sample label are provided and contain valid values.